The Other Guys: Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 78% based on 205 reviews, with an average rating of 6.7/10.
+On review aggregator Rotten Tomatoes, The Other Guys holds an approval rating of 78% based on 203 reviews, with an average rating of 6.7/10.
 The site's critical consensus reads: "A clever parody of cop-buddy action-comedies, The Other Guys delivers several impressive action set pieces and lots of big laughs, thanks to the assured comic chemistry between Will Ferrell and Mark Wahlberg."
 On Metacritic, the film was assigned a weighted average score of 64 out of 100, based on 35 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 The film was praised as "a highly entertaining movie filled with witty dialogue and over-the-top action."
 Peter Travers of Rolling Stone praised the film, saying, "Don't let anyone spoil the wildly hilarious surprises.
 Ferrell and Wahlberg will double your fun.
 Guaranteed."
 Some critics praised The Other Guys as the best police film of the year, comparing the film to the critically panned Cop Out, with Richard Roeper stating, "Note to Kevin Smith: THIS is how you do a spoof of the buddy-cop genre," and Stephen Whitty of The Star-Ledger said in his mixed review, "Measured against this year's other police farce—remember Cop Out?—it looks absolutely heroic."

 The Other Guys also received the "Best Comedy Film" award for 2010 at the first annual Comedy Awards.